LEKoval/BIOS-611-Project-1/README.md

 Using This Project
 ------------------

-You will need Docker and be able to run docker as your user.
+You will need Docker, and you will need be able to run docker as your user.
     > docker build . -t project1_env
     > docker run -v `pwd`:/home/rstudio -p 8787:8787 -e PASSWORD=<yourpassword> -t project1_env